Farm carefully breeds quality Romneys and select

-Update: Beginning in 2006 I added beef steers and then feeder pigs to the operation, caring for them
+Beginning in 2006 I added beef steers and feeder pigs to the operation, caring for them

-iusing the same management practices and attention to detail that the sheep were receiving.
-In 2013 I retired
+using the same sustainable management practices and attention to detail that the sheep were receiving.

 greatly expanded the grassfed beef and pastured pig operations.